rickstaa/stable-learning-control/docs/source/control/control_utils.rst

 Plot utility
 ============

-MLC ships with a simple plotting utility that can be used to plot diagnostics from experiments.
+BLC ships with a simple plotting utility that can be used to plot diagnostics from experiments.
 Run it with:

 .. parsed-literal::

-    python -m machine_learning_control.run plot [path/to/output_directory ...] [--legend [LEGEND ...]]
+    python -m bayesian_learning_control.run plot [path/to/output_directory ...] [--legend [LEGEND ...]]
         [--xaxis XAXIS] [--value [VALUE ...]] [--count] [--smooth S] [--select [SEL ...]] [--exclude [EXC ...]]